DOI-USGS/neic-finitefault/README.md

 # Installation

+## Prerequisites

+In order to compile and/or install the source code there are a number of prerequisite requirements:

+1. gfortran: To compile the code in [fortran_code](./fortran_code/)
+2. cmake: To compile the code in [fortran_code](./fortran_code/)
+3. gcc: To provide support to miniconda for compiling c code
+4. miniconda/anaconda: To install python dependencies.
+Conda can be installed using the provided script: [conda_install.sh](./conda_install.sh)

-## Install Scripts
+## Wasp Installation Scripts

-Automated installation of the dependencies and fortran code has been provided in the form of an [install script](./user_install.sh).
-Currently this install script only supports installation on linux systems (specifically Ubuntu for the system packages).
-Installation of Python, Poetry, GEOS, and PyGMT is handled by Miniconda.
-Pip installable python dependencies and code is managed with the provided Poetry environment setup by pyproject.toml and package-lock.json.
-To install the dependencies and code run the two commands:
+Automated installation of the dependencies and fortran code has been provided in the form of the install script [install.sh](./install.sh).
+Currently this install script only supports installation on linux systems as the fortran code cannot be compiled on MacOS.
+To instal the code please ensure that all of the [prerequisites](#prerequisites) are available and miniconda/anaconda has been initialized

-1. `source user_install.sh <path to the local neic-finitefault repository> <Python major version to install (e.g. 3.11)>` (with other optional configurations available, run `sudo bash user_install.sh -h` for the help information)
+1. `source install.sh <path to the local neic-finitefault repository>` (with other optional configurations available, run `sudo bash user_install.sh -h` for the help information)
    1. > NOTE: The scripts in [./install.d](./install.d/) may be run individually to suit the individuals needs.
 For example, to only rerun compilation of the fortran you can singularly run [wap.sh](./install.d/wasp.sh).
 2. `conda activate ff-env`

-- NOTE: Multiple versions of Poetry installed may cause conflicts.
-This installation assumes that poetry is only installed within the conda environment `ff-env`

 The following documents provide more information about the installation process: